 asking for verification of their contributions to the work, and the manuscript submission will not be complete until confirmation from all authors is received.

-- The author’s full name appears below the title, with any co-author names all on the same line if they share the same affiliation.
+- The author’s full name appears below the title, with any co-author names all on the same line if they share the same affiliation and presenting them together will not disrupt the proper order of author names.
 The affiliation is the line below the author name(s), comprising the company or institution name, city, state, and ZIP code, and also the country name for authors outside the United States.

 - Footnotes display author job titles and departments on the first page of each manuscript and use the symbols *, †, ‡, §,¶, **, ††, etc. Designating one or more authors as a “corresponding author” is appropriate in the footnotes, with contact email addresses included.
 AIAA membership status also may be included when applicable.
 The use of footnotes elsewhere in the manuscript is discouraged.

 - Papers with many symbols will benefit from a nomenclature that defines all symbols with units, to be inserted between the abstract and the introduction.
 Acronyms should be defined in the text, not in the nomenclature.

 - An introduction that states the purpose of the work and its significance relative to the prior literature is required.

 - Equations are numbered sequentially and not by section.
 Math symbols and equations are not images (MathType or other interactive equation-editing software has been used for creating equations in the manuscript).
 Metric or dual systems of units (metric and English) are used, whenever possible.
 Periods are not used at the ends of displayed equations.

 - References are introduced in numerical order in the text (not just by author name); classified or export-restricted references, personal/private communications, and websites are not included in the reference list, and all reference elements follow AIAA format guidelines.